embashgit/QueueWise/README.md

 ### Acknowledgments

  **Special thanks to:**
-- [Myself](https://github.com/embashgit): Primary contributor and developer of QueueWise.
+- [Ibrahim Muhammad Bashir](https://github.com/embashgit): Primary contributor and developer of QueueWise.
 - [Holger Klus]: For invaluable guidance, mentorship, and constructive feedback during the development process and Software engineering course in general.